2024 programme and tickets

 10 am

 Hoxton Hall Guided Tour Join Stuart the CEO of Hoxton Hall on a guided tour of the venue and learn all about the building's heritage of Music Hall, social activism, performers, and recently as a film location too!
-FREE

 Sunday 5th May